jelliflix/imdb/README.md

 IMDB
 ====

-Torrent, meta and watchlist provider for movies and TV series by IMDB.
+IMDB Watchlist exporter for Movies and TV series.

 ## Usage